 Founded in: 2014

 Swiggy is a Bangalore-based food ordering and delivery venture that provides food services solutions for restaurants.
 Swiggy was founded by the trio of Sriharsha Majety, Nandan Reddy, and Rahul Jaimini in 2014.
-Vishal Bhatia is its CEO.
-Zomato is known to deliver food and desserts from restaurants to its customers in under 40 minutes.
+Vishal Bhatia is the CEO of Swiggy.
+They are known to deliver food and desserts from restaurants to its customers in under 40 minutes.
 The company’s smartphone-equipped delivery personnel provide deliveries to customers through an app that runs on routing algorithms.
 Customers can also track their orders in real-time.
 When Swiggy began, it offered free deliveries.
 Today, Swiggy charges its customers Rs.
 30 (average) for a delivery but also provides free delivery on huge orders.

 Swiggy currently has more than 5000 employees and operates in eight Indian cities; it has more than 9000 restaurants on its platform.
 The startup has raised a funding of $1.47 billion from investors such as Naspers, DST Global, and Tencent among others.
 It aims to stand out by offering a curated list of restaurants and services and has an in-house delivery fleet to pick up orders from restaurants for delivery.